DevelopAndPop/RemoteWifiSwitch/README.md

  - When starting the app get the current status of the Wifi plug and change the switch accordingly ✅

  - Implement a time scheduler (For planned on/off) 👷
- - Implement a history of on/off actions 👷
+ - Implement a history of on/off actions 👷 (Began on 13th March `23)

  ## To-Do List (unplanned):